 I'm a designer by trade and by trait.
 Everything I put my name on comes with a sense of thoughtfulness not equally expressed by those around me.

 As it turns out, I'm sensitive.
 While I do fit into the category of "crying movie-watcher" and "sentimental father," I am also strong in the face of adversity, insult, and confrontation.

 But in my experience, the best designers are hypersensitive to the emotions of those around them.
 They can see the invisible elements which provoke mood, feeling, and tone.
 They understand the benefit of controlling those emotions and do so through the design of a room, or a website, or an event.

-Design is the exceptional ability to create items that produce a desired response.
-Jonathan Ive, Lead Designer for Apple Computers once said, “Design is emotional intelligence made visible.”
+Design is the exceptional ability to create items that produce the desired response.
+Jonathan Ive, Lead Designer for Apple Computers once said, "Design is emotional intelligence made visible."